abdul-basit-khan-dev/rails_alpha_blog/README.md

-This is a first project of the complete ruby on rails guaid!
+This is a first project of the complete ruby on rails guaid !
+Now we deploy this to heroku!